Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: PL cone mappings

 The construction implies that $g$ is a simplicial map from $S_B^n$ to $S_A^n$.
 Thus there exists a PL map from $S_B^n$ to $S_A^n$ that is topologically equivalent to $g$ with respect to $A$. \end{proof}

-\begin{lemma} Let $f \colon \bS^n\to \bS^n$ be a branched cover with $f(B_f)$ contained in a simplicial $(n-2)$-complex.
+\begin{lemma} Let $f \colon \bS^n\to \bS^n$ be an open and discrete map with $f(B_f)$ contained in a simplicial $(n-2)$-complex.
 Let $A$ be a simplicial decomposition of $\bS^n$ that contains $f(B_f)$ in its $(n-2)$-skeleton.
 Then $f$ is locally PL with respect to $A$. \end{lemma} \begin{proof} We proceed by induction on $n$.
 The base case, $n = 2$, follows from Sto\"ilow's theorem (see \cite{Stoilow} or \cite{LuistoPankka-Stoilow}) as $f$ is topologically equivalent to a rational map $S^2 \to S^2$ and rational maps are topologically equivalent to PL mappings.

 We now suppose that $f\colon \bS^n \to \bS^n$ is defined as in the statement of the lemma.
 Then there exists a Euclidean simplicial decomposition $A$ (when $\bS^n$ is viewed as $\mathbb R^n \cup \{\infty\}$) such that $f(B_f)$ is contained in the $(n-2)$-skeleton of $A$.